SansonSebastiano/NLP-Project/readme.md

 - **BART_Large_ChatSummarization.ipynb:** Tests on the base model, fine-tuning of the BART model on SamSum, and tests on the fine-tuned model.
 - **FLAN_T5_ChatSummarization.ipynb:** Tests on the base model, fine-tuning of the FLAN_T5 model on SamSum, and tests on the fine-tuned model.
 - **Inference.ipynb:** Inference using our dataset and evaluation of the results.
+- **Samsumg_samsum_Analysis.ipynb:** Contaning a brief analysis about the dataset that we've used for fine-tuning.
 - **Preprocessing.ipynb:** Parsing of WhatsApp exported chat and creation of the JSON dataset.

 ## Run the Models